zhutaosheng/awesome-chemistry/awesome-chemistry/awesome-chemistry-get-your-paper-published.md

 * [Pandas](http://pandas.pydata.org/) - A library providing high-performance, easy-to-use data structures and data analysis tools.
 * [NumPy](http://www.numpy.org/) - A fundamental package for scientific computing with Python.
 * [SciPy](https://www.scipy.org/) - A Python-based ecosystem of open-source software for mathematics, science, and engineering.
-* [Plotly - Python lib](https://plotly.com/) - Dash is the new standard for AI & data science apps.
+* [Plotly](https://plotly.com/) - Dash is the new standard for AI & data science apps.
 [Graphing Library examples for Python](https://plotly.com/python/)